RLH-2110/Peanut-135/README.md

 Then just add the package to your image.
 Read the Yocto or Bitbake documentation if you need help.

 If you make an own Recipe, then don't forget to pass `all` to the Makefile, I remember having issues when not doing so.

+# Exiting the Emulator

+Currently, the only way to Exit the Emulator is to abort it with `CTRL-C`.
+> [!Warning]
+> Opening this program with a Weston terminal will result in Weston and the Program being terminated.
+You may currently only launch this programm via a Serial Connection or SSH

 # Controls